 - Free Trial Period: 7 days for PRO.

-This is the best app I’ve ever installed on my cell phone, hands down, no competition.
+This is the best rideshare app I’ve ever installed on my cell phone, hands down, no competition.
 It was engineered by STALLION engineer-monks working from atop a monastery overlooking a Norwegian Fjord at sunset, the Orange Hex values were handpicked and built to the original vision of Steve Jobs, who imagined an app that could deliver the fresshhest rideshare content almost every other day.

-Since its deployment, the app has been downloaded over 15 billion times while holding a modest rating average of 6.1 stars (out of 5) on Google Play and the App Store.
+Since its launch, the app has been downloaded over 15 billion times while holding a modest rating average of 6.1 stars (out of 5) on Google Play and the App Store.
 It’s received top reviews and praise from Jay-Z, Obama, the Pope, and Batman.
 The app has since been nominated for a Nobel prize in the highly competitive category of “Freshest Rideshare Driver Content”.
-I’d delete photos of my family on my phone before I ever deleted this app! #hypeman
+I’d delete photos of my family on my phone before I ever deleted this app! #justkidding

 Have you tried any of these apps before?
 What do you think about them?
 Let me know in the comments.